Tapabrota/Crop_Fertilizer_RS/README.md

 ## Contributors
 - **TAPABROTA CHANGDER** - AI/ML Developer

+## Contributing
-## Contributions are welcome!
+Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

 ## License
 This project is licensed under the **MIT License**.